-- Responsible for representing business partners crossing functional areas, transforming visions into requirements.
+- Responsible for representing business partners crossing functional areas, and transforming visions into requirements.

-- Be the Subject Matter Expert responsible for aligning requirements and delivering objectives supporting Product Idea to Offering proposals (specific Benefit Information Project).
+- Be the Subject-Matter Expert responsible for aligning requirements and delivering objectives supporting Product Ideas to Offering proposals (specific Benefit Information Project).

 - Assisting Product Owner with developing requirements and prioritizing of backlogs.